pfennigt/e_coli_growth/01_studies/SDY010_MetabG_metabolites_G/ASY001_biolector_data/README.md

 1. Description of methods used for collection/generation of data:
 	Information to used media and references can be found in ../../../06_manuscripts/Studying_Multiple_Growth_Phases_of_E_coli_on_Minimal_Medium_with_Experiment_and_Theory_Tobias_Pfennig.pdf

 	Escherichia coli strain W3110Z1 was defrosted from -80 °C freezer sample #DD13 (genotype: laciq, PN25-tetR, SpR, IN(rrnD-rrnE)1, rph-1, (see: ATCC 39936); received from: Expressys (Dr. Rolf Lutz)).

-	The bacteria were first transferred into liquid LB medium (20 g l^-1 LB Broth (Lennox); Carl Roth GmbH + Co.
-KG, Karlsruhe, Germany) with 100 mg ml^1 spectinomycin and incubated at 250 rpm and 37 °C. After one change of medium, they were plated on an agarose Petri dish containing 35 g l^-1 LB broth and 100 mg ml^-1 spectinomycin.
+	The bacteria were plated on an agarose Petri dish containing 35 g l^-1 LB broth and 100 mg ml^-1 spectinomycin.
 The inoculated plate was left to incubate at 37 °C overnight.
 The bacteria were transferred onto new agarose plates and incubated at 37 °C multiple times to acchieve single, monoclonal colonies.
 The last plate was placed in refrigeration and used as the source for inoculations of liquid media.

 	Liquid cultures were created by picking a colony from the source-plate and transferring it into 5 ml of minimal M9 medium with growth-supporting supplements, antibiotics, and 22 mM (0.4 % w/v) glucose ("M9G", Tab.
 S2).
-Yeast extract was also added to the medium to a concentration of 1 g l^-1.
 This liquid culture was then incubated at 250 rpm and 37 °C. Every two to seven days, 50 ul of this liquid culture were transferred into 5 ml of fresh M9G medium and continued to be incubated.
 One day before the measurement the culture was renewed as explained before.

 	5 ml of an 1 OD cell solution were prepared by first measuring the optical density at 600 nm wavelength of a 1:4 dilution of culture with MilliQ.
-An appropriate amount of cell culture was spun down and the cell pellet was resuspended in 5 ml of fresh M9 medium with growth-supporting additives and antibiotics ("M9S", Tab.
+An appropriate amount of cell culture was spun down and the cell pellet was resuspended in 6 ml of fresh M9 medium with growth-supporting additives and antibiotics ("M9S", Tab.
 S2) by pipetting.
-Each 50 ml of M9S and M9G, as well as the 5 ml of 1 OD cell solution were placed in an OT-2 pipetting robot with P300 pipette module (Opentrons, New York, USA).
-A 48-well MTP-48-BOH well plate ("FlowerPlate"; m2p-labs GmbH, Baesweiler, Germany) was filled using the pipetting script ASY001_biolector_data_OTscript.py.
-The layout included seven-step gradients of glucose ranging from 0 to 119.88 C-mmol l^-1.
-Each incoulated well was filled with 900 ul of appropriately mixed medium and 100 ul of cell solution.
-The 3 blank wells contained 1 ml of medium with different carbon concentrations.
+Each 50 ml of M9S and M9G, as well as the 6 ml of 1 OD cell solution were used for culture praparation.
+A 48-well MTP-48-BOH well plate ("FlowerPlate"; m2p-labs GmbH, Baesweiler, Germany) was filled with 900 ul M9G medium per well resulting in a uniform glucose carbon-molarity of 119.88 C-mmol l^-1.
+Each inocoulated well was additionally filled with 100 ul of cell solution.
+The 3 blank wells contained additional 100 ul of M9S.

 	The FlowerPlate was measured in a BioLector Pro (m2p-labs GmbH, Baesweiler, Germany) bioreactor at 37 °C with 900 rpm and the optical modules (product number and gain in parenthesis): scatter (E-OP-201, 3), riboflavin fluorescence (E-OP-227, 6), pH (E-OP-202, 7), O2 saturation (E-OP-203, 7), and NADH fluorescence (E-OP-405, 7).

+	Every 15 min to 45 min, depending on how important a high resolution was deemed for the respective time range, a well of the FlowerPlate was sampled.
+The sample was spun down at 4 °C and both cell pellet and supernatant were frozen at -20 °C. Apart from the regular time series samples (numbered 1 to 19), five special samples were taken: A sample to assess the preculture glycogen contents (M) where 15 ml of preculture were spun down, two samples taken shortly before and after the first scatter drop (G1 and G2 respectively), and two samples taken shortly before and after the second scatter drop (G3 and G4 respectively).

 2. Methods for processing the data:
-	28_Ecoli_2020_REDUCTION-1.csv was produced by reading 28-Ecoli_2020--2020-03-12-14-50-00.csv into the BioLection software and saving the data via Data Management > Save as... > 1 (No Reduction)
+	37_Ecoli_2020-1831_REDUCTION-1-1.csv was produced by reading 37-Ecoli_2020-1831--2020-10-21-10-15-06.csv into the BioLection software and saving the data via Data Management > Save as... > 1 (No Reduction)

-	Plot annotations in plot_annotations.csv were manually set during data analysis for better visibility.

 3. Instrument- or software-specific information needed to interpret the data:
 	R(4.0.2), packages: data.table (1.12.8), deSolve (1.28), ggplot2 (3.3.1), growthrates (0.8.2), lattice (0.20-41), mugro (0.0.1), platexpress (0.1), plyr (1.8.6), pracma (2.2.9), pspline (1.0-18),  stringr (1.4.0), tidyr (1.0.3)